 King, who transferred from Houston, holds the FBS record with 16 straight games with at least one passing and rushing touchdown — breaking the record of 14 set by former Heisman Trophy winner Tim Tebow.
 He totaled 6,346 yards of offense in 22 starts over three seasons at Houston.

-King is a finalist for the 2020 Earl Campbell Tyler Rose Award.
+In 2020, King was a finalist for the 2020 Earl Campbell Tyler Rose Award.
 He was also named a 2020 semifinalist for the both the Davey O’Brien Award and Maxwell Award and a Top 10 Johnny Unitas Golden Arm Candidate.
 King earned honorable mention All-ACC honors.

 King was named ACC Quarterback of the Week, a Manning Award Star of the Week, Maxwell Award Offensive Player of the Week and Earl Campbell Tyler Rose Award Player of the Week after Miami’s 47-34 win against Louisville.
 He threw for 325 yards and three scores against the Cardinals, posting an efficiency rating of 180.